Remote Tracking with State-Dependent Sensing in Pull-Based Systems: A POMDP Framework: System Model and Problem Formulation

+To compute the MD estimate~(\ref{eq:MD_est}), we need the distribution of the source state $X_t$ given the complete information $I_t$.

-\subsubsection{Problem formulation}
+\subsubsection{Problem Formulation}

-The objective is to determine, at each time slot, the optimal command action of the sink that maximizes goal-oriented performance, for example by minimizing the weighted sum of distortion and transmission costs.
-Formally, given the above definitions, the problem can be stated as:
+The objective is to determine, at each slot, the optimal command action $a_t$ that minimizes the long-term average cost, defined as a weighted sum of a distortion and a transmission cost.
+Formally, we state the problem as

-with variables ${ \{a_t\}_{t=1,2,\ldots} }$, where $\alpha$ is a coefficient that reflects the cost per sensor activation, $\mathds{1}_{\{.\}}$ denotes the binary indicator function which equals one if the condition in its argument holds true and the expectation is taken with respect to all randomness in the system, i.e., source dynamics, links' and sensors' imperfections as well as the possibly randomized choice of actions.
+with variables ${ \{a_t\}_{t=1,2,\ldots} }$, where $\alpha$ represents the cost per sensor activation\footnote{In general, different sensors may incur different activation costs, which can be modeled by assigning a sensor-dependent coefficient $\alpha_m$.
+To keep the formulation concise and focus on the main technical contributions, we assume identical costs across sensors, i.e., $\alpha_m=\alpha$ for all $m$.} and the expectation is taken with respect to all sources of randomness in the system, including the source dynamics, sensing and channel impairments, and any potential randomization in the action-selection policy.